Fullaxx/sepulcher/README.md

 ## Step 1: Publish your Identity
 publish_identity.sh will generate your private key and create your public certificate. \
+The first argument is the amount of days that your certificate is valid. \
 Once your identity is created, it will publish your certificate to the keyserver. \
-A Cert Token is printed so that other can retrieve your identity.
+A Cert Token is printed so that others can retrieve your identity.
 ```
 # publish_identity.sh 30
 Cert Token: 4c4d93788ee46605c98596abc6a36a55ae74a42f5474b15929b38bf9baca32cd